elmunoz42/berkeley-aiml-coupon-analysis/README.md

 Interestingly, if a driver is 26 years old, they are more likely to receive the coupon (and thus be out driving) at 10pm at night.
 However, the coupon acceptance rate at 10pm is lower than usual, suggesting there may be additional factors at play.

-In the queries section later in this report, we will conduct a deeper exploration into the relationships between passengers, time of day, weather, and more, with a particular focus on the “Bar” coupon.
+In the queries section later in this report, we will conduct a deeper exploration into the relationships between passengers, time of day, weather, and more, with a particular focus on the "Bar" coupon.
 This in-depth analysis aims to shed further light on the factors influencing coupon acceptance.

 - Discuss the correlation matrix for the Bar, Inexpensive Restaurant, and Coffee House coupons.
 - Deep dive into the bar coupons and specific populations.
 Discuss how their coupon acceptance ratio differs from other users.